deepomicslab/crux/docs/get-started.md

 For example, `#canvas` selects the element with id equals to "canvas".
 Oviz _clears_ all content inside this element, and then puts an `svg` or `canvas` element inside it depending on the renderer type.

-You have two choices of supplying the size, renderer type (SVG or Canvas), and the content of the visualization.
+You have two choices to define the size, renderer type (SVG or Canvas), and the content of the visualization: having a global template or using a root component.

 #### Having a global template